duncanleung/duncanleung.com/content/posts/2017-08-02-react-pure-render-this-binding-patterns.md

 I noticed there were code samples on various blog articles that differ in passing and omitting `props` into the `super()` method.

-As a standard, the React team [recommends](https://facebook.github.io/react/docs/state-and-lifecycle.html#adding-local-state-to-a-class):
+As a standard, the React team <a href='https://facebook.github.io/react/docs/state-and-lifecycle.html#adding-local-state-to-a-class' target='_blank'>recommends</a>:

 **_"Class components should always call the base constructor with props"_**.